qua-platform/py-qua-tools/qualang_tools/addons/video_mode/videomode.md

 For updating a QUA array, a loop over the elements of the array is performed to update dynamically each element with a successive back and forth interaction between the program and the Python (through interleaved ```pause()``` within QUA and ```job.resume()``` in Python).

+As everything happens behind the scenes, the user does not need to worry about the details of the implementation.
 The only thing that the user should implement in the QUA program on top of the declaration of variables shown above is the following macro:
 ```
 with program() as video_mode_prog: